 I suppose you could say I've got one foot in the Ritz and the other in Grimsby docks.
 We'd spend Sunday after Sunday on Leigh's balcony, eating cheese and cress sandwiches and drinking big pots of Earl Gray.
 Talking and talking and talking, measuring me for clothing, shopping for fabrics on Brick Lane.
 People used to laugh at him because he'd wear these wigs.
 It's was like, "Leigh, take it off."
 He thought it was realistic.
 I went, "it looks like you're wearing Ann Widdecombe as a pom pom hat.
 Take it off."
 I used to go and get a paper bag and put it over his head.
 Sue Tilley wrote that Leigh had "met his match in sick and twisted minds" with me, which I thought was hysterical.

 One afternoon in the summer, I was swinging on the swings in Powis Square when this guy came over.
-I thought that he was trying to get off with me but it was Keith Allen, the comedian and actor.
-He said there was this new channel opening up called Channel 4 and he was presenting the first program, Whatever You Want, and would I like to be on it?
+I thought that he was trying to get off with me but it was Keith Allen, the comedian and actor -- I always thought with that description he should have been done under the trades description act -- but anyway, he said there was this new channel opening up called Channel 4 and he was presenting the first "yoof" programme, Whatever You Want, and would I like to be on it?
 I said, "Yeah, as long as I don't have to be on anything else."
 So we did these embryonic episodes of The Bullshitters, which became a full length version in 84, directed by Stephen Frears.
 He later directed the movie The Queen with Helen Mirren, but I was his first.
 She got it all from me.

 It was through doing these embryonic episode-ettes that I met Peter Richardson of The Comic Strip Presents who became my svengali, if you like.
 He rang me up saying, "I want to write you into this series called The Comic Strip Presents, but I want you to be yourself in it."
 I was like, "Who's that then?"
 So early Comic Strips you see me as Alan.